-Members shall be solicited per the bylaws and the Kentucky Transportation Cabinet (KYTC) guidelines for broad based membership.
-There shall be two types of appointment to the committee memberships: Automatic and At-Large.
-The Automatic appointment will be applicable to the requirements outlined in the PADD bylaws (Article IV, Section IV) for a total of 22 automatic members.
+Members shall be solicited per the Bylaws and the Kentucky Transportation Cabinet guidelines for broad based membership.
+There shall be two types of appointment to the Committee memberships: Automatic and At-Large.
+The Automatic appointment will be applicable to the requirements outlined in the Purchase Area Development District Bylaws (Article IV, Section IV) for a total of 22 automatic members.
 The KYTC suggested membership should include at a minimum:

-- 1. Elected official or representative for each county and city of 5,000 or more in population

-- 2. Law Enforcement representatives

-- 3. Highway/Public Works representatives from cities and or counties

-- 4. Emergency Medical Service Representatives/ Fire Department Representatives

-- 5. School Transportation Officials

-- 6. Human Service Delivery representatives

-- 7. Representatives of major trucking, logistic, intermodal, rail, airport, riverport or public transportation entities

-- 8. Underserved populations (minority, low-income, disability)

-- 9. Aging population

-- 10. Planning and Zoning Commissions/organizations

-- 11. Bikeway/greenway/pedestrian coordinators

-- 12. Economic Development organizations

-- 13. Emergency service representatives
+- 1. Elected official or representative for each county and city of 5000 or more in population - 2.
+Law Enforcement representatives - 3.
+Highway/Public Works representatives from cities and or counties - 4.
+Emergency Medical Service Representatives/ Fire Department Representatives - 5.
+School Transportation Officials - 6.
+Human Service Delivery representatives - 7.
+Representatives of major trucking, logistic, intermodal, rail, airport, riverport or public transportation entities - 8.
+Underserved populations (minority, low-income, disability) - 9.
+Aging population - 10.
+Planning and Zoning Commissions/organizations - 11.
+Bikeway/greenway/pedestrian coordinators - 12.
+Economic Development organizations - 13.
+Emergency service representatives

 - 14. Industrial authorities/commissions

 - 15. Agriculture

 - 16. Public citizens at large

-To match membership with that which the KYTC Annual Work Program (AWP) requires, a minimum of three (3) At-Large appointments will be used to aid in the diversification of the membership to fulfill the AWP requirements.
-At-Large members shall be appointed by the Chairman of the PUADD Board of Directors.
+In an effort to match membership with that which the KYTC Annual Work Program requires, a minimum of three (3) At-Large appointments will be used to aid in the diversification of the membership to fulfill the AWP requirements.
+At-Large members shall be appointed by the Chairman of the Purchase Area Development District Board of Directors.

-In addition, the Chairman of the PUADD Board of Directors may elect to appoint At-Large members from other areas as is deemed necessary to meet the requirements outlined by the KYTC guidelines for broad based membership.
+In addition, the Chairman of the Purchase Area Development District Board of Directors may elect to appoint At-Large members from other areas as is deemed necessary to meet the requirements outlined by the KYTC guidelines for broad based membership.
 At-large members are to comprise not more than 25% of the committee.